Living with Metastatic Cancer

 1st and 3rd Wednesdays, 11:00-12:30 pm

-Brianne Carter, LICSW, facilitates this support group for women and men who have completed their active treatment for any type of cancer.
-The group meets twice a month and focuses on issues re: cancer rehabilitation, strength-building, shifts in identity, intersecting factors (financial, work, relationships), management of anxiety, and making meaning of cancer in their lives.
+Brianne Carter, LICSW, and Marcia Lewin-Berlin, LICSW, facilitate these support groups for women and men who have completed their active treatment for any type of cancer.
+The daytime group meets twice a month and the evening group meets once a month and focuses on issues re: cancer rehabilitation, influx of emotions, shifts in identity, intersecting factors (financial, work, relationships), management of anxiety, and making meaning of cancer in their lives.

 1st and 3rd Mondays (except Holidays), 1:00-2:30 pm